MervCodes

 sudo apt install nginx -y

-Start the service and enable it to run on boot:
+Start it up and enable it on boot:

 sudo systemctl start nginx